 The Remember the Removal program started in 1984 to teach Cherokee youth the tribe’s culture, history, language and values.
 It ends in a 1,000-mile bicycle ride across the route where their ancestors were forcibly removed by the U.S. government in the 1830s.

-“Focus group results from the program showed participants felt more confident, knowledgeable, healthy and more involved in their tribal community,” said principal investigator Melissa Lewis, PhD, assistant professor of family and community medicine.
+“Focus group results from the program showed participants felt more confident, knowledgeable, healthy and more involved in their tribal community,” said principal investigator Melissa Lewis, PhD, associate professor of family and community medicine.
 “The purpose of this project was to assess the health effects of the program by collecting meaningful quantitative data.”

 Lewis and her team collected data from a total of 30 Remember the Removal participants in two separate cohorts.
 They filled out surveys before they started the program in January, after the training period before the ride in May, immediately after the ride in June and six months after the program ended in December.
 The survey questions were designed to measure physical health, mental health and social/cultural health.